 We encourage you to call, write, text, reach out to them!
 Invite them to your classroom to see all the amazing things your students/children are doing.
 Follow them on social media and tag them of events/pictures you are sharing on your social media.

 When you post on social media - Facebook, Instagram, Twitter, etc - use the hashtags #algifted #alabamagifted #AlabamaAchieves and tag us @alabamagifted.
 We would love to share your stories and let the gifted story be known.

 ▪ Please make your opinions known to your legislator.
-Support education in Alabama.
-Let legislators know you appreciate gifted education.
+Support gifted education in Alabama.
+Let legislators know you appreciate their support of gifted education.

 ▪ Phone calls and personal visits have a great impact followed by letters and emails.
 Please take the time to make a contact.
 Invite them to your school/classroom.